Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her share

 Start the Day Off Right

-Stretching in the morning before you start your day is ideal and highly recommended by physical therapists around the world.
+Stretching in the morning before you start your day is ideal and highly recommended by physical therapists worldwide.
 Physical therapist David Nolan of Massachusetts General Hospital encourages his patients to stretch.
 Doing so in the morning prevents low back pain and increases blood circulation.

 "A lot of people don't understand that stretching has to happen on a regular basis.
 It should be daily."

 Stretching as Part of Your Workout

 Getting our workouts in every week is a victory we all would like to achieve.
-Trying to fit our workouts into our busy social life and overall daily living can be a real challenge.
+Trying to fit our workouts into our busy social life and daily living can be a real challenge.
 Furthermore, we even need to push ourselves a little further by doing each workout the right way with plenty of time to stretch before and after the workout.

 "The benefits of taking the time to stretch before and after your workout enhance physical fitness and sports performance — keep our muscles healthy.
 It increases mental and physical relaxation and develops body awareness.
 But, to gain all these rightful benefits, we must stretch our bodies — the right way — gradually and carefully."

 Warm muscles help the overall conditioning of the body, in general, in that muscles stretch better when they are warm.

 Warm Up Before Stretching

-Now that you know you should stretch before your workout, you also need to warm your body up before you stretch.
-Warming up the muscles helps the overall conditioning of the body, in general, so your muscles stretch better when they are warm.
+Now that you know you should stretch before your workout, you also need to warm your body up before stretching.
+Warming up the muscles helps the body's overall conditioning, in general, so your muscles stretch better when they are warm.

 Before you start stretching, whether in the morning or before a workout, you need to get your body moving and get your blood pumping.
 Warm muscles stretch better.
 You can walk around the house or go outside and move the body to warm it up.